Find out what's on in the Bay of Plenty

 Saturdays:

-The Little Big Markets — Summer Series, Coronation Park, Maunganui Rd, Mount Maunganui.
-October 13, 9am to 2pm.
+The Little Big Markets — Summer Series: October 20, Tauranga CBD Waterfront, 9am to 2pm.

 Rotary Charity Market at Kuirau Park has been operating for 37 years, every Saturday morning, wet or fine, 7am to 2pm.
 Stalls selling vegetables, a wide range of takeaway food, popcorn, coffee, meat, jewellery, clothing, gift cards, and more.
 Proceeds are used for various community undertakings.
 Sites for stalls cost $30.